Lithography

 PDMS device fabrication and surface modification for biological applications.

-Organic, inorganic and biological.
+- Material systems: Organic, inorganic and biological.

-Class 10 000 cleanroom, Level 3, Pandanus Building (#1022), Long Pocket
+- Location: Class 10 000 cleanroom, Level 3, Pandanus Building (#1022), Long Pocket

-Spin coaters
+Spin Coaters

 Spin coating is a technique used to apply uniform thin films to flat substrates.
 A sample diluted in a moderate boiling point material is applied to a substrate that is undergoing rotation.